Squirrelbear/Portfolio/index.md

 ## Projects Overview

-<p>The following list of projects are a selection from those I have worked on.
-Some provide links to the repositories if I have made them public, or otherwise provide a brief description. </p>
+<p>The following list of projects is a selection from those I have worked on in the past years.
+Some provide links to the repositories if I have made them public or provide a brief description. </p>
 <p><ul>
 	<li><a href="#java-projects">Java Projects</a></li>
 	<li><a href="#xna-projects">XNA Projects</a></li>